WordPress Multisite and SEO: All Your Questions Answered

 If you want search engines to treat your network as one site, this is the approach you should use.
 If you want SEO for the sites on your network to be separate, go with another option.

 Subdomains work in the opposite way to subdirectories: search engines will treat them as separate sites unless the content between them is very similar.
-So if you’re using Multisite for multiple sites belonging to one organisation, you might find that Google treats your sites as one even if they are using subdomains.
+So if you’re using Multisite for multiple sites belonging to one organization, you might find that Google treats your sites as one even if they are using subdomains.

 However, as with subdirectories, I wouldn’t rely on the search engines to do this for you.
 Subdomains aren’t the best approach if you want your network to be treated as one big site.
 Instead, use subdomains if you want the sites to be treated differently.
 And if your sites have related content but you want to be absolutely sure Google will create them separately, then use mapped domains instead.